jason-guanqun/ClassRegistrationDB/README.md

 # ClassRegistrationDB
-A class registration database implementation with some sample data
+A class registration database implementation with some sample data.
+The implementation inclue Inheritance, Correctness, Triggers, and Procedures